 PENALTY: Once there is catcher's interference, the ball is not dead.
 All continuous action is allowed to occur.
 If every runner and the batter-runner acquire their advance base during continuous action, the interference is disregarded.
 When continuous action ends and the umpire determines that a runner or batter-runner has not acquired his advance base, the ball becomes dead, and the interference is enforced as follows: the batter-runner is awarded first base.
 All runners forced to advance are awarded their advance base.
-Any runner stealing on the pitch is awarded his advance base.
 Runners who are not forced must return to their time-of-pitch base.

-EXCEPTION: If a R3 was stealing, all runners are awarded their advance base.
 The offensive manager has the option to accept the result of the continuous action rather than have the interference enforced.
 However, such manager must exercise this option on his own initiative; the umpire does not offer such an option.